-HIGH SURF ADVISORY FOR NORTH SOUTH AND WEST FACING SHORES
+HIGH SURF WARNING FOR NORTH AND EAST FACING SHORES

 About Collaborative Surf

 This collaborative forecast will be updated Monday through Friday at 300 PM when Pat Caldwell is available.